Life is very much about experiences.

 When you get there, don’t waste time at the job either.
 At that moment, the customer is the focus - not a personal phone call, not a break for a snack, not a back and forth with dispatch on non-related concerns.

 Yes, your company's time is valuable.
 The client's time, however, is even more so.
 Don’t take that for granted at any point in the relationship.
+If you are worried about the extra effort it takes to accomplish this, consider using HVAC software to automate many of the time consuming aspects of this.

 3. Don’t Undervalue the Many Forms of Communication